-CDD can be seen as one of the main drivers behind the need for an EDIW.
+CDD can be seen as one of the main drivers behind the need for an EUDIW.

-Earlier this year we recorded this CDD demo for the EU funded eIDAS iBanking Project.
+In 2021 we produced this CDD demo for the EU funded eIDAS iBanking Project.
 It shows a person opening a bank account remotely, potentially with an FI in different member state.